wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/readme.md

 ## Sender and Signature

 Each transaction contains the public key of sender account, on behalf of which the action is performed on the blockchain.
 Transaction that is sent from ordinary account (without script) must contain the sender's digital signature.
 Smart accounts and dApps can set their own rules for verification of outgoing transactions.
-See the [Signature and Proofs of Transaction](/en/blockchain/transaction/transaction-proof) article for more information.
+See the [Transaction Signature and Proofs](/en/blockchain/transaction/transaction-proof) article for more information.

 ## Transaction Fee

 Waves transactions are very cheap but not free: the sender is charged a fee.
-The sender can specify any amount of fee but not less than the minimum amount specified in the [Transaction Fee](/en/blockchain/transaction/transaction-fee) article.
+The sender can specify any amount of fee but not less than the minimum amount.
+The minimum fees are listed in the [Transaction Fee](/en/blockchain/transaction/transaction-fee) article.

 ## JSON Representation